yonivav/CleanSwiftTemplates/README.md

 In short:
 ### Structure
-Our purpose in a Clean Swift design pattern is to separate the responsibilities of different entities for clarity and testibility.
+The purpose in a Clean Swift design pattern is to separate the responsibilities of different entities for clarity and testibility.
 Together, these entities form what we call scenes.
 Each family is able to operate independently using only the components within that family.
 The components of each family may include the following:
 	•	View Controller (with .xib or .storyboard file)
 	•	Interactor